adriansarbu2001/function-name-generator-vscode-extension/README.md

-# function-name-generator-extension README
+# function-name-generator README

-This is the README for your extension "function-name-generator-extension".
+This is the README for your extension "function-name-generator".
 After writing up a brief description, we recommend including the following sections.

 ## Features